legendarycode3/60-days-Of-reactjs-course/README.md

 NOTE: We can have  “components” inside of a component.
 It helps us split our website , 		into smaller & smaller components or smaller and smaller pieces. </br>
 ✔️ Fragment: In Reactjs, we use it to group elements together.
 It helps us not to have extra div, if we don’t. </br>

+✔️ What is Props ?
+Every “component function”, gets one parameter called props.
+The “props”  parameter is an object and it will contain all the attributes that we give to any component.